mashharuki/HackFS-2023/pkgs/docs/docs_jp.md

    I developed OkozukaiWallet at this hackathon.
    It is a product that makes an opportunity for mass adoption of Web3.

-   EOA will take care of the setup for entering the Web3 , including key managemetn, and users will be able to manage their tokens easily.
+   Non EOA users will be able to manage their tokens easily without key management.

    Although the technology has developed and various use cases have been created, the public still has a dangerous image of Web3.